currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Routing is handled differently in Angular.
+      Routing is handled differently in Currin.
     </td>

     <td>